dlebansais/PolySerializer/README.md

 ## Features
 PolySerializer supports the following features:
 * Partial serialization and deserialization of objects by their common serializable parent type.
 Even with different assemblies.
 * Binary output of either or both the object data or format.
-This allows saving many objects on one stream and their format once on another.
+This allows saving many objects on one stream and their format once on another (**this is not implemented yet**).
-* Conversion to human-readable text, using either data and format from the same stream, or data from one stream and format from another.
+* Using human-readable text instead of binary data.
+This is much slower, but can be useful for searches.
 * Format conversion between types that have identical binary representation but different member names.
 This can be used to rename members in a type without loosing archived objects.
 Deserializing to a type with new members (initialized to their default value) is also supported.
 * Deserialization test to check if deserializing a stream would produce an exception.
 * Flexible collection recording: only objects in the collection are serialized, allowing interoperability between collection types (list, stacks, queues...).
 Only some form of GetNextItem and AddItem support being required.
 * Serialization and deserialization of read-only members, so that types can expose a read-only interface to the program and still support being deserialized.
 * Mutable members can be excluded.
 They can also be excluded only if a condition is false (this is useful in some scenarios).
-* Support of contructors with parameters for deserialized objects.
+* Support of constructors with parameters for deserialized objects.
 * Version tolerance: a full version identifier of the assembly implementing the serialized type can be saved in the output, and analyzed later to determine which assembly to use for deserialization or conversion.
 * Support of very large objects.
-* Asynchronous serialization/deserialization with progress, enabling previsualization of the deserialized object before completion.
+* Asynchronous serialization/deserialization with progress, allowing to see progress of the operation before completion.
-* Interoperability between platforms through conversion (see below).
+* Interoperability between platforms through conversion (see below) (**this is not implemented yet**).
 * Support for cyclic structures (for example, children linking to parents).

 ## Interoperability between platforms